lestermarch/terraform-azapi-virutal-network/README.md

-# terraform-azapi-virutal-network
+# Azure Virtual Network (AzAPI)

-Terraform module for deploying an Azure Virtual Network using the AzAPI provider.
+A Terraform module for deploying an Azure Virtual Network and subnets using the AzAPI provider.

 <!-- BEGIN_TF_DOCS -->
 ## Requirements